 The Ultimate Guide To Buying a Luxury Home

 Luxury homes are top-of-the-line developments.
-To be viewed as top of the line, these homes typically have seven particular characteristics rotating around their area, value, size, materials, plan, conveniences, and illustrious history.
+To be viewed as top-of-the-line, these homes typically have seven characteristics rotating around their area: value, size, materials, plan, conveniences, and illustrious history.

 What's the process involved in purchasing a luxury home?

 From penthouse suites with sweeping views of city skylines to a grand estate in the country, options for luxury living vary widely by market.
 Generally, luxury homes start at approximately $1 million in secondary markets and $5 million in top markets.
 If you're looking for your dream luxury home today, here are the steps to guide you through your investment process: